MP Estate Planning UK

 Lack of Accountability

-Risk of MisuseLower risk due to need for consensusHigher risk as individuals can act alone
+Risk of MisuseLower risk due to built-in checksHigher risk as each attorney can act alone

 For more information on the differences between lasting and enduring power of attorney, you can visit our detailed guide on the topic: Understanding the Differences.